 Maryland is considering creating a fund specifically for paying for birth injuries after a hospital was slapped with a record verdict, as reported by the Baltimore Sun.

 The hospitals are suggesting the creation of a fund that still involves the court system.
-The fund will pay for lifetime care who win judgments or settlements but eliminate lump-sum payments.
+The fund will pay for lifetime care for those who win judgments or settlements but eliminate lump-sum payments.
 Instead, the fund would pay for lifetime care on an as-needed basis to pay for injured babies.

 Insurance costs for obstetrical care have caused some hospitals to consider closing down their units.
 The creation of the fund would help control those costs.
 Families would still have to go through the legal system to access the fund, and lawyers would be paid out of it as well.